yixiuliu-site/yixiuliu-site.github.io/_serviceVolunteer/DSTDC.md

 ### Journal Clubs ###
 To endorse the journal club in CHI at University of Manitoba, which further support the Canadian Statistics Sciences Institute (CANSSI) national seminar series, Sep 2020 - Apr 2021
-Co-organizer: Yixiu Liu & Naomi Hamm
+Co-organizers: Yixiu Liu & Naomi Hamm